indieSoftware/Navigator/Sources/Navigator/Documentation.docc/Advanced/AdvancedDestinations.md

     }
 }
 ```
 Setting the variable passes the desired destination to the sheet closure via the `$showSettings` binding.
-Which again, evaluates the value and obtains a fully resolved view complete and ready for presentation.
+Which again allows us to directly evaluate the value and obtain a fully resolved view ready for presentation.

-## External View Dependencies
+## Cross Module View Dependencies
 Another technique that might not be apparent and you might have missed at first glance is how this gives us the ability to pass required views across features.

 Take another look at our `HomeDestinationsView`.